iamez/nginx-scan-block/README.md

 --This will provide a list of the top 100 IP addresses from nginx_offenders with the most seen counts, where each IP has the scanned flag set to 1 in nmap_info, and the seen_count is 4 or more.
 Adjust the LIMIT value if you want more or fewer results.
 SELECT no.ip, no.seen_count FROM nginx_offenders no JOIN nmap_info ni ON no.ip = ni.ip AND ni.scanned = 1 GROUP BY no.ip HAVING no.seen_count >= 4 ORDER BY no.seen_count DESC LIMIT 100;

+--This query counts the distinct IPs in the nmap_info table. sqlite3 "/home/et/nginx_ips.db" "SELECT COUNT(DISTINCT ip) FROM nmap_info;"

+--You can run this query in your terminal to get the count of IPs with open SSH ports. sqlite3 "/home/et/nginx_ips.db" "SELECT COUNT(DISTINCT n.ip) FROM nmap_info n JOIN ssh_info s ON n.ip = s.ip WHERE s.ssh_open = 'ssh open';"

+--This query shows the IP's that have nmap resoults. sqlite3 "/home/et/nginx_ips.db" "SELECT ip, COUNT(ip) FROM nmap_info GROUP BY ip;"
 ```